13 Day Cape, Culture and Dunes Adventure Safari (Camping)

 Included Highlight: Fish River Canyon Sunset Visit

-Distance: 180 km (5 hours travelling time)
+Distance: ± 180 km (5 hours travelling time)

-Day 5: Fish River Canyon – Namib Desert, Namibia
+Fish River Canyon – Namib Desert, Namibia

 We travel further north today, passing the small and isolated towns of Bethanien and Helmeringhausen on the way to the Namib Desert.
-Namib’ comes from the Nama culture, with the name referring to a huge savannah located in the Desert.
+Namib comes from the Nama culture, with the name referring to a huge savannah located in the Desert.
 The region is extremely arid, receiving less than 100 millimetres of yearly rainfall.

 After a long day driving bumpy roads, we arrive at our destination in the late afternoon.
 Find yourself surrounded by the red sand dunes of Sossusvlei glimmering in the light of dusk as they form the gateway to the Namib Desert.
 This is a truly remote area, giving you a sense of being alone with nature.

-Accommodation: Sossus Oasis Campsite (or similar)
+Accommodation: Sossus Oasis Campsite or similar

 Meals: Breakfast, Lunch, Dinner

-Distance: 560 km (10 hours travelling time)
+Distance: ± 560 km (10 hours travelling time)

 Meals: Breakfast, Lunch, Dinner

-Included Highlight: Dune 45 Visit, Sesriem Canyon Visit
+Included Highlight: Sesriem Canyon, Dune 45 climb

-Distance: 5 hours travelling time
+Distance: ± 5 hours travelling time

-Day 7: Namib Desert – Swakopmund, Namibia
+Solitaire – Swakopmund, Namibia

 Today gives you the opportunity to truly explore the Namib Desert as you spend hours traversing across this barren area and cross through a couple of arid mountain passes.
 Prior to your arrival in the adrenaline capital of Swakopmund, you will travel past Walvis Bay – the only town on the Namibian shoreline that contains a deep-sea harbour.

-Accommodation: Amanpuri Backpackers (or similar)
+Accommodation: Amanpuri Backpackers or similar

 Meals Included: Breakfast, Lunch

-Distance: 300 km (7 hours travelling time)
+Distance: ± 300 km (7 hours travelling time)

-Day 8: Swakopmund, Namibia
+Swakopmund, Namibia

-Today is free for you to explore Swakopmund and it’s many activities on offer:
+Today is free for you to explore Swakopmund and its many activities on offer:

-Accommodation: Amanpuri Backpackers (or similar)
+Accommodation: Amanpuri Backpackers or similar

-Meals: No meals will be provided today, offering you the chance to sample the local cuisine.
+Meals: No meals will be provided today, offering you the chance to sample the local cuisine

-Day 9: Swakopmund – Spitzkoppe, Namibia
+Swakopmund – Spitzkoppe, Namibia

-In the morning we make our way north to the granite rocks of Spitzkoppe.
+In the morning, we make our way north to the granite rocks of Spitzkoppe.
 You can explore on foot and spend the evening relaxing while looking up at the beautiful night’s sky!
 We will be roughing a bit in the bush tonight with long-drop toilets and no running water.

-Accommodation: Spitzkoppe Rest Camp (or similar)
+Accommodation: Spitzkoppe Rest Camp or similar

 Meals: Breakfast, Lunch, Dinner